maghrebi84/wnd-charm/README.md

 21-Hexagonality standard deviation: dispersion of hexagonality score relative to its mean.
 22-Circularity: roundness of the ROI which is computed as (4*Area*pi)/(Perimeter2).
 For a perfect circle, the circularity value is 1.
 23-x coordinate of the Extrema point at top-left
-24-x coordinate of the Extrema point at top-right
+24-y coordinate of the Extrema point at top-left
-25-x coordinate of the Extrema point at right-top
+25-x coordinate of the Extrema point at top-right
-26-x coordinate of the Extrema point at right-bottom 27-x coordinate of the Extrema point at bottom-right 28-x coordinate of the Extrema point at bottom-left 29-x coordinate of the Extrema point at left-bottom 30-x coordinate of the Extrema point at left-top
+26-y coordinate of the Extrema point at top-right
-31-y coordinate of the Extrema point at top-left
+27-x coordinate of the Extrema point at right-top
-32-y coordinate of the Extrema point at top-right
+28-y coordinate of the Extrema point at right-top
-33-y coordinate of the Extrema point at right-top
+29-x coordinate of the Extrema point at right-bottom 30-y coordinate of the Extrema point at right-bottom 31-x coordinate of the Extrema point at bottom-right 32-y coordinate of the Extrema point at bottom-right 33-x coordinate of the Extrema point at bottom-left 34-y coordinate of the Extrema point at bottom-left 35-x coordinate of the Extrema point at left-bottom 36-y coordinate of the Extrema point at left-bottom 37-x coordinate of the Extrema point at left-top
-34-y coordinate of the Extrema point at right-bottom 35-y coordinate of the Extrema point at bottom-right 36-y coordinate of the Extrema point at bottom-left 37-y coordinate of the Extrema point at left-bottom 38-y coordinate of the Extrema point at left-top
+38-y coordinate of the Extrema point at left-top
 39-Extent: the ratio of the pixel counts in the ROI to the pixel counts in the bounding box encompassing the ROI 40-y coordinate of the ROI's weighted centroid